Affinity bias is the unconscious tendency to prefer people who share similar backgrounds, interests, or experiences.

 Take a close look at your workplace demographics to identify potential gaps in representation.
 Are certain groups underrepresented in leadership roles, key departments, or high-visibility projects?

-Analyze promotion rates, hiring trends, and team compositions to determine if opportunities are being distributed equitably.
+Review promotion rates, track hiring trends, and examine team composition to see whether your organization distributes opportunities equitably.
 Encourage diverse leadership pipelines, expand mentorship programs, and review internal policies for bias to help create a more balanced and inclusive workforce where everyone has the opportunity to grow and succeed.

 6. Establish DEI&B training for all team members